If you do not find an answer below, please contact us and we will be happy to help you!

 If you want to see what you can build with PVC we suggest you connect to www.pvcworkshop.com where you will see many helpful tips and be able to purchase many helpful books for under $5.00 each.
 You'll save lots of time and money.

-Softening starts at approximately 250 degrees F. Material becomes viscous at 350 degrees F. Material carbonizes at 425 degrees F.
+Softening starts at approximately 200 degrees F. Material becomes viscous at 350 degrees F. Material carbonizes at 425 degrees F. DO NOT OVERHEAT PVC.
+For additional information on PVC visit www.pvc.org.

 Yes!
 The PVC Bendits do not have a temperature regulator in them.
 We have found that it makes bending much easier if you use a dimmer to control the temperature to the level that the PVC pipe is soft and easy to shape and bend.
 We offer a 1,000 Watt Dimmer in the Accessories area of our shopping cart.
 You can also buy them on Amazon.
 Just make certain that you have sufficient watts.
 If you are an electrician, you know what to do...

 Pre-bend heating times will vary based on ambient temperature, humidity, barometric pressure and other environmental factors and especially the diameter of the PVC pipe as the larger pipes have thicker walls.
 Testing here in our shop, we've found that bend times can be as fast as those below once the PVC Bendit has reached its maximum temperature.
 Add time to heat the PVC Bendit Tool:

 SERIES B (Hotter):

 We haven't done precise time tests on larger diameters, so it wouldn't be fair for us to throw any figures out at this point.

 For bending without the BendStation, individual bend times will vary greatly.
 For example, Summer bending in Arizona will be faster than winter bending in Alaska...

 We purchase from our local MacArthur distributor but it is available from Plumbing - HVAC Distributors.
 It comes in 3' lengths and the inside diameter of the Insulation Tube is the size that will fit snugly on your pipe.
 Example order 4" Pipe Insulation for use on 4" PVC Pipe. http://bit.ly/2ip2oz5